Ph.D. in Cell Biology, Institute of Cell Biology, NAS of Ukraine, 2005

 Postdoctoral Scholar, University of California, San Diego, 2006-2010

-My lab is studying lipophagy, the selective autophagy of lipid droplets (LDs), which regulates lipid metabolism in most eukaryotic cells.
-Lipophagy is accomplished by delivery of the intracellular LDs from the cytosol to the lysosomes (animals) or vacuoles (yeast).
-As in other autophagic pathways, the core autophagic machinery is essential for lipophagy.
-However, how it recognizes the LDs when lipophagy is induced is unknown.
+The focus of Nazarko lab is on lipophagy, the selective autophagy of lipid droplets (LDs).
+Lipophagy regulates lipid metabolism in most eukaryotic cells.
+It is accomplished via the delivery of LDs from cytosol to the lysosomes (in humans) or vacuoles (in yeast).
+The core autophagic machinery is involved in lipophagy.
+However, how LDs are recognized and tagged for degradation when lipophagy is induced is unclear.
 Also, it is not clear how lipophagy is kept in check the rest of the time.
-Therefore, lipophagy selectivity and regulation are the key gaps in this field and a research focus of our lab.
-The mechanistic understanding in these areas is critical for the precise control of lipophagy in humans for the prevention and treatment of a whole plethora of lipid accumulation diseases, including atherosclerosis, fatty liver, metabolic syndrome of aging and obesity.
+Therefore, lipophagy selectivity and regulation are the key gaps in this field and main interests of Nazarko lab.
+The mechanistic understanding in these areas is critical to control lipophagy in humans for the prevention and treatment of lipid storage diseases, such as atherosclerosis, fatty liver, and obesity.